magodo/terraform-provider-restful/docs/data-sources/restful_resource.md

 - `header` (Map of String) The header parameters that are applied to each request.
 This overrides the `header` set in the provider block.
 - `query` (Map of List of String) The query parameters that are applied to each request.
 This overrides the `query` set in the provider block.
+- `selector` (String) A selector in [gjson query syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md#queries), that is used when `id` represents a collection of resources, to select exactly one member resource of from it

 ### Read-Only